 - Bake, covered, about 45 minutes or until bubbly around the edges.
 If desired, garnish with additional strips of crisp-cooked bacon.

-Once you get the Classic Baked Beans from Canned Beans recipe down, you can add flavorings and extra ingredients to create your signature style of baked beans.
+Once you learn how to make classic baked beans, you can add flavorings and extra ingredients to create your signature baked beans recipe.
 Here are a few ideas to get you started:

 - Barbecue Baked Beans: Substitute bottled barbecue sauce for the ketchup.

-- Hawaiian Baked Beans: Stir in one undrained 8-ounce can pineapple tidbits into the bean mixture before baking.
-Bake the beans, uncovered, for the last 10 minutes.
+- Hawaiian Baked Beans: Stir one 8-ounce can pineapple tidbits, undrained, into the bean mixture before baking.
+Bake the beans uncovered for the last 10 minutes.

-- Apricot Baked Beans: Substitute apricot preserves for the brown sugar and stir 1/2 cup coarsely chopped dried apricots into bean mixture before baking.
+- Apricot Baked Beans: Substitute apricot preserves for the brown sugar, and stir ½ cup coarsely chopped dried apricots into the bean mixture before baking.